Minemario64/Curloads/README.md

 # Curloads
- A website where you can download cursors made by me
+ A website where you can download cursors made by me.